repbin/repbin/doc/DESIGN.md

 hashcollision after the key was used first, potentially adding more collision bits and thus more resources of the server.
 The client can also pre-calculate ed25519 keys and the respective hash collision to speed up operation in case of post.
-For privacy reasons, a client SHOULD use fresh ed25519/hashcash keys for each post.
+For privacy reasons, a client **should** use fresh ed25519/hashcash keys for each post.
 This is the default behavior of the client.